Discover the common causes and signs of a burnout car. Find out how to prevent engine damage and maintain your vehicle effectively.

 Regular Oil Changes

 Regular oil changes are the unsung heroes of car maintenance.
-Just like how your body needs regular check-ups to stay healthy, your car needs regular oil changes to keep its engine running smoothly.
+Just like how your body needs regular check-ups to stay healthy, your car needs to keep its engine running smoothly.
 Think of oil as the lifeblood of your car.
 It lubricates the engine, prevents overheating, and keeps all the moving parts in sync.
 Over time, oil breaks down and loses its effectiveness, so it’s crucial to change it every 5,000 to 7,500 miles, depending on your car’s manufacturer recommendations.
 Skipping this simple task can lead to engine damage and costly repairs down the line.

 Coolant Checks